Diving in the Philippines

-The water is safe to drink at the larger chain hotels, but it is recommended to drink bottled water while in the Philippines.
+The water is safe to drink at the larger chain hotel and in major cities, which offer purified water, but it is recommended to drink bottled water while in the Philippines.

 Language & Currency

 The Philippines are located in Southeast Asia, in the Western Pacific Ocean, east of Vietnam and northeast of Malaysia.
-The Philippines is made up of 7,641 islands including Luzon in the north, Visayas in the Central Region and Mindanao in the South.
+The Philippines are made up of 7,107 island.
+The three main islands are Luzon in the north, Visayas in the Central Region and Mindanao in the South.
 The capital city of the Philippines is Manila.
 The islands take up approximately 115,830 square miles.
-The islands vary in size with Luzon being the largest at 42,458 square miles, it is also the 15th largest island in the world and the 4th most populated island in the world, to some of the smaller places like popular Dumaguete, which is only 12.98 square miles and located in the Visayas.
+The islands vary in size with Luzon being the largest at 42,458 square miles, it is also the 15th largest island in the world and the 4th most populated island in the world, to some of the smaller places like popular Dumaguete, which is only around 13 square miles and located in the Visayas.